Action of 4 February 1781: Action

 The British forces sailed for a while before sighting the Dutch convoy and manoeuvring their ships to engage the lone Dutch ship of the line, with the intention to force her to surrender from overwhelming firepower.
 This force consisted of the Monarch and Panther, along with the frigate Sybil.
-The Monarch and its crew had already been engaged at the Battle of Ushant along with other engagements.
-The Panther had participated in the successful expedition against Spanish-held Havana in 1762 during the Seven Years' War, and had captured a treasure-laden Spanish galleon.
-The Sybil was the one warship to have never have seen action before this engagement.
-The combined force sighted the Dutch convoy on 4 February, not long after Rodney's capture of Sint-Eustatius.
+Monarch and its crew had already been engaged at the Battle of Ushant along with other engagements.
+Panther had participated in the successful expedition against Spanish-held Havana in 1762 during the Seven Years' War, and had captured a treasure-laden Spanish galleon.
+Sybil was the one warship to have never have seen action before this engagement.
+The combined force sighted the Dutch convoy on 4 February, not long after Rodney's capture of Sint Eustatius.
 Reynolds-Moreton ordered his ships to concentrate their efforts on the Dutch ship, which quickly became surrounded.
-Despite the obvious inferiority in the strength of the two forces, Krull ordered his men to run out the guns and respond to the sporadic cannon fire coming from the British ships.
-The Monarch sailed and anchored alongside the port side of the Mars while the Sybil sailed and anchored alongside the starboard side.
-The Panther sailed directly behind the Mars to rake her from behind.
+Despite the obvious inferiority in the strength of the two forces, Krul ordered his men to run out the guns and respond to the sporadic cannon fire coming from the British ships.
+Monarch sailed and anchored alongside the port side of Mars while Sybil sailed and anchored alongside the starboard side.
+Panther sailed directly behind Mars to rake her from behind.